Skip to content

 Quick install

-The install script detects your OS, downloads the Banyan binaries, and installs all dependencies for the role you choose.
+The install script detects your OS, downloads the Banyan binaries, and installs all runtime dependencies.

 Terminal window